What Is Developmental Editing?

 Some benefits of developmental editing for writers include the following:

-- Stronger Characterization: Developing and refining the characters in a novel, making them more realistic, relatable, and memorable.
+Developing and refining the characters in a novel makes them more realistic, relatable, and memorable.
 This can help readers connect with and care about the characters and their journey.
+Characters should be complex and multidimensional, with strengths and weaknesses that make them feel like real people.
+They should also experience growth and change over the course of the story, with their actions and decisions contributing to the overall narrative.

-- Professional Quality: Ensuring the novel is of professional quality, making it more appealing to agents, publishers, and readers.
+Ensuring the novel is of professional quality makes it more appealing to agents, publishers, and readers.
+This involves crafting a narrative that is polished and error-free and meets the highest standards of writing quality.

-- Greater Marketability: Making the novel more marketable, improving its overall quality, readability, and appeal.
+Improving the overall quality, readability, and appeal of a novel makes it more marketable.
 This can increase the chances of the novel being picked up by an agent or publisher.
 It can also help in finding a readership through self-publishing.
+This involves understanding the target audience and genre conventions.
+It also ensures that the story is original and stands out from others in the genre.

 Also note that developmental editing is the first step of the editorial process and must be completed before a copy edit, since much of the manuscript will change with revisions.